cstegel/glomerate/README.md

 This program produces the following output:

 ```
-Firing a missle at John Cena
+Firing a missile at John Cena
 John Cena has moved out of the way!
 John Cena stops paying attention (Uh oh)
-Firing a missle at John Cena
+Firing a missile at John Cena
 John Cena has died
 The explosion handler saw 2 explosions
 ```